 Statement of Editorial Policy

 CP is devoted to publishing the best scholarly thought on all aspects of Graeco-Roman antiquity, including literature, languages, anthropology, history, social life, philosophy, religion, art, material culture, and the history of classical studies.
 We also welcome contributions on the reception of classical antiquity, as well as on the interaction of Greece and Rome with other ancient cultures.
 CP is committed to both rigorous scholarship and the development of new approaches.
 Traditionally, we have published both longer articles and short notes.
 We now invite a third type of contribution: essays that deal with broad questions of interpretation and methodology, while being firmly grounded in a knowledge of Graeco-Roman antiquity.
 The length of contributions varies with the subject matter; it generally ranges from a few pages to about 50 double-spaced pages.
-If the subject matter warrants, longer contributions may be considered.

 A. Submitting a Manuscript: